 The administrative law judge considers the reasoning and holding of that court in that decision to be controlling on this portion of that same lowa Code section which deals with a time limit in which to file a protest after notification of the filing of the claim has been mailed.
-The employer has not shown any good cause for not complying with the jurisdictional time limit.
-Therefore, the administrative law judge is without jurisdiction to entertain any protest regarding the separation from employment.
+The employer has shown good cause for not complying with the jurisdictional time limit.
+Therefore, the administrative law judge is with jurisdiction to entertain any protest regarding the separation from employment.

-The administrative law judge concludes the employer failed to effect a timely protest within the time period prescribed by the Iowa Employment Security Law, and the delay was not due to any Agency error or misinformation or delay or other action of the United States Postal Service pursuant to 871 IAC 24.35(2).
-The administrative law judge further concludes that the employer has failed to effect a timely protest pursuant to Iowa Code section 96.6-2, and the administrative law judge lacks jurisdiction to make a determination with respect to the nature of the claimant's termination of employment.
+The administrative law judge concludes the employer effected a timely protest within the time period prescribed by the Iowa Employment Security Law, and the delay was due to other action of the United States Postal Service pursuant to 871 IAC 24.35(2).
+The administrative law judge further concludes that the employer has effected a timely protest pursuant to Iowa Code section 96.6-2, and the department retains jurisdiction to make a determination with respect to the nature of the claimant's termination of employment.
 See Beardslee v.
 IDJS, 276 N.W.2d 373 (Iowa 1979); Franklin v.
 IDJS, 277 N.W.2d 877 (Iowa 1979) and Pepsi-Cola Bottling Company v.
 Employment Appeal Board, 465 N.W.2d 674 (Iowa App.
 1990).